mayabenowitz/Origins/README.md

 ## This program needs an institutional home!

 I love taking risks.
 That's why I left the academy to pursue this program.
 When I graduated in 2015 with a degree in mathematical physics from Utah State, the dogma that is the Copenhagen interpretation was still in full-force.
-There was no obvious career path at the interection of quantum foundations and cosmology.
+There was no obvious career path at the intersection of quantum foundations and cosmology.
 And certainly no path that would tolerate my complete lack of risk aversion.
 So I left and pursued a research program that had me totally obsessed.

 ### Help wanted